 - The additional €4 billion in ODA loans per year presents a major opportunity to leverage more funding for development, as much of this has not yet been earmarked for specific projects.
 Particular opportunities exist for climate-related programs, as half of the loans increase will be allocated to this area.

 - Since 2014, France has continuously increased the proceeds generated from its financial transaction tax (FTT) allocated to development and climate funding, from €100 million in 2014 to almost €800 million in 2017.
-In 2018, the scope of the FTT is set to extend to ‘intra-day’ transactions, which would increase the amount generated by the FTT and, therefore, the amount going to development.

 the big six